php-middleware/phpdebugbar/README.md

 ### How to force disable or enable PHP Debug Bar?

-Sometimes you want to have control when enable (or not) PHP Debug Bar:
+Sometimes you want to have control when enable or disable PHP Debug Bar:
 * custom content negotiation,
 * allow to debug redirects responses.